nodejs/build/doc/meetings/build-wg-meeting-2019-10-29.md

         * Michael/Sam -> smartos machines
         * Rod -> linting, infra machines and a couple other stragglers.

-     * At this point still work to but looks manageable.
+     * At this point still work to do but looks manageable.

 ## Q&A, Other